cape-it/kix-on-premise/deploy/linux/README.md

-# How to Deploy KIX on-premise
+# How to Deploy KIX on-premise on Linux

 ## Prerequisites
 - Install Docker on your host system